 |arrivalPosLat||float(m)/string ("left", "right", "center")||The lateral position on the arrival lane at which the vehicle shall arrive; see Simulation/SublaneModel. by default the vehicle does not care about lateral arrival position|

 It is possible to define repeated vehicle emissions ("flow"s), which have the same parameters as the vehicle except for the departure time.
-The id of the created vehicles is "flowId.runningNumber" and they are distributed equally in the given interval.
+The id of the created vehicles is "flowId.runningNumber" and they are distributed either equally or randomly in the given interval.
 The following additional parameters are known:

 |Attribute Name||Value Type||Description|